Motion Search and Motion Recap

 How to Use Motion Search

-Some of the later screenshots may have a slightly outdated user interface, but the highlighted step should remain the same.
+Some of the later screenshots might show a slightly outdated user interface, but the highlighted steps remain unchanged.

 -